mariodagot/CKAD-exercises/c.pod_design.md

 kubectl get nodes --show-labels
 ```

-Check now the status, the pod should be in Running status now
+Check the pod status.
+The pod should be in Running status now.

 ```bash
 kubectl get pod -o wide